MystenLabs/narwhal/benchmark/README.md

 ```json
 "port": 5000,
 ```
-Narwhal requires a number of TCP ports, depening on the number of workers per node, Each primary requires 2 ports (one to receive messages from other primaties and one to receive messages from its workers), and each worker requires 3 ports (one to receive client transactions, one to receive messages from its primary, and one to receive messages from other workers).
+Narwhal requires a number of TCP ports, depending on the number of workers per node, Each primary requires 2 ports (one to receive messages from other primaties and one to receive messages from its workers), and each worker requires 3 ports (one to receive client transactions, one to receive messages from its primary, and one to receive messages from other workers).
 Note that the script will open a large port range (5000-7000) to the WAN on all your AWS instances.

 The third block (`repo`) contains the information regarding the repository's name, the URL of the repo, and the branch containing the code to deploy:
 ```json